awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-requests.md

 1. In **Modify target capacity**, do the following:

-   1. Enter the new target capacity\.
+   1. Enter the new target capacity and On\-Demand portion\.

    1. \(Optional\) If you are decreasing the target capacity but want to keep the fleet at its current size, clear **Terminate instances**\.